RubyLouvre/avalon/README.md

   [Fork it](https://github.com/avalonjs/avalonjs.github.io)

 ##Loader
-avalon uses a amd-style loader. if you like nodejs's commonjs loader, you can use [this tools](https://github.com/ilife5/cat) this tool </a> to converts amd to commonjs.
+Avalon uses a amd-style loader.
+If you like nodejs's commonjs loader, you can use [this tools](https://github.com/ilife5/cat) this tool </a> to converts amd to commonjs.

 ## Advantages